Table Of Contents

 What It Is

-Generative AI refers to AI models that create new content, such as text, images, music, or code, by learning patterns from existing data.
-These models are trained on massive datasets and can mimic creativity, producing human-like responses and visuals.
+Generative AI refers to AI models that create new content, such as text, images, music or code, by learning patterns from existing data.
+These models are trained on vast numbers of datasets and can mimic creativity, producing human-like responses and visuals.

 Why It Matters

-GenAI is disrupting industries by speeding up content creation, enhancing design processes, and supporting creative ideation.
-It's being adopted in marketing, media, Software Development, and education.
+GenAI is disrupting industries by speeding up content creation, improving design processes and supporting creative ideation.
+It's being adopted in marketing, media, Software Development and education.

 Career Potential